Surfing-Chef/sc-boilerplate/readme.txt

 = Does this theme support any plugins? =

-tuffbeans includes support for Infinite Scroll in Jetpack.
+_s includes support for Infinite Scroll in Jetpack.

 == Changelog ==